Jodogahama Beach 浄土ヶ浜

 How to Get There

 A bus runs from Miyako Station to Jodogahama Beach and takes about 20 minutes.
-To get to Miyako Station take the Tohoku Shinkansen to Morioka Station and then the Yamada Line.
+To get to Miyako Station take the Tohoku Shinkansen to Morioka Station, and then transfer to a bus or the Yamada Line.

 Jodogahama Beach means “pure land beach”